AmilaWeerasinghe/chatApp-backend/README.md

 In server side socket.on is usually nested inside the io.on In client side socket.on can be placed anywhere to listen to the event emmitted by the server.

+### Socket send message to all
+socket.to(room).emit() method in Socket.IO is used on the server-side to send a message or an event to all clients in a specific room, except the sender
+We can send out a custom event other than the predefined events in socket io like (connect , disconnet , error).
+Once this message is sent add an event listner in the react frontend application to capture this event and show in screen.

+Use socket.emit, to emitt a message to the , emmitter who sent the front end message.

+Save the chat room users socket ids in an array and send that data to client using event emmit , so we can track the list of users per room when new user joins a room.

 ### side note
 you may find backtick character (`) which is used to create template literals.
 That is more flexible than normal strings